-Worm composting can be a wonderful solution for reducing household waste in places where a backyard compost bin may not be practical: An apartment, a school classroom or an office building.
+Worm composting can be a partial solution for reducing household waste in places where a backyard compost bin may not be practical: An apartment, a school classroom or an office building.
 Worm bins are quite small and don't require contact with the soil, which means they can be kept inside or on a patio.

 With the proper care and attention, the worms will thrive and help you reduce your waste while making a great fertilizer for your plants.